-As always, please consult your healthcare provider before making any changes to your supplement routine.
+As always, it’s important to consult your healthcare provider before making any changes to your diet, supplements, or lifestyle.

 1. Vitamin D

 Vitamin D is one of the most important nutrients for the immune system, not to mention for many other functions in the body.
-It might not be a coincidence that vitamin D naturally comes from the sun, and the flu seasons generally occurs in the wintertime when sunshine is limited.
+Research shows that vitamin D does have benefits to help prevent and treat infections.

 Recommended Vitamin D Brand: